dcos/demos/1.8/IoT-FloatingBusData/README.md

 dcos kafka connection
 ```

-you'll receive a list of hosts and ports, at this point make sure to use the **vip** connection string.
+You'll receive a list of hosts and ports, at this point make sure to use the **vip** connection string.
 For example:

 ```